I Retired at 60 Two Years Ago With $3.1 Million. My 62-Year-Old Wife Still Works Because She Wants to, but She Resents My Free Time. Help!

 As Kain says, "While most people will plan financially for retirement — and if you have $3.1 million at age 62, you clearly did — we rarely get counseled on planning for the emotional and psychological challenges of retirement, which includes how retirement will change the dynamics of our relationships.”

-Ultimately, the optimal approach is to communicate openly with the person you've built a life with.
+Ultimately, the optimal approach is to communicate openly with the person with whom you've built a life.
 But don't wait, says Best.

 "Unresolved conflict builds resentment, and resentment rarely stays confined to one issue.
 What feels like irritation about your golf game today can morph into bitterness about the entire relationship tomorrow," she insists.